laravel/docs/eloquent-mutators.md

         'created_at' => 'datetime:Y-m-d',
     ];

-> {note} It's important to note that when using a custom date format using the `date` or `datetime` cast that the time will not be converted to UTC when the date is serialized.

 When a column is cast as a date, you may set its value to a UNIX timestamp, date string (`Y-m-d`), date-time string, or a `DateTime` / `Carbon` instance.
 The date's value will be correctly converted and stored in your database.

 You may customize the default serialization format for all of your model's dates by defining a `serializeDate` method on your model.
 This method does not affect how your dates are formatted for storage in the database: